puterboy/HAOS-kiosk/README.md

      triggers or pre-programmed rotation (e.g., to sequentially view different cameras).

+   - Create simple screensavers using a loop to iterate through an image folder and call `launch_url`

 2. Use custom command(s) to change internal parameters of HAOSKiosk and the luakit browser configuration.